 As you know strawberry picking is one of our family’s favorite summer activities.
-And, with the ability to naturally distance yourself from people, strawberry picking happens to be one of the best summer activities!
-This year, we visited Tom’s Farm Market in Huntley and had a blast!
+Last year, we visited Tom’s Farm Market in Huntley and had a blast!
 Read all about it!
 (But hurry, the season ends soon!)

 Related: Read about our favorite strawberry picking experiences.